 ROCE = (PAT + interest + taxes) / (equity+ reserves + long terms liabilities)

 PE Ratio shows the ratio between the market price of a share and earnings per share.
 PE ratio is arrived at by diving the market price by EPS.
 For example, as on March 2022, EPS (earning per share) of Reliance industries is Rs.
 89.74 and if the market price of reliance is Rs.
 2500 then PE ratio would be 2500/89.74 i.e. 27.8.

 PE Ratio = Market price per share / (net income / no of o/s shares)

 It shows that a share of Rs.
 250 is earning Rs.
-10 for the company which is only 4% .
-But this should not be taken as 4% because company is earning this Rs.
-10 not from 250 but from issue price of share which is shown as capital in books of the company.
-Market price of a share does not get invested in the business of a company but it goes the pocket of seller who may be bought this share at issue price or lesser market price.
-Now the concepts is that it cannot be understood that high PE are bad or lower PE are good.
+10 for the company which is only 4%.
+But this should not be taken as 4% because the company is earning this Rs.
+10 not from 250 but from the issue price of the share which is shown as capital in the books of the company.
+The market price of a share does not get invested in the business of a company but it goes into the pocket of the seller who may be bought this share at an issue price or lesser market price.
+Now the concept is that it cannot be understood that high PE is bad or lower PE is good.
 As PE also reflects the future expectations of the investors.
-Hence we may compare PE of companies in same industry with Industry PE but it may not be compared between companies of different industries.
+Hence we may compare PE of companies in the same industry with Industry PE but it may not be compared between companies of different industries.

-Dividend yield can be understood as percentage return by a company in the form of dividend.
-For example, Market price of a share if Rs.
-100 and company paid a dividend of rs.
-10 per share then divided yield is 10% .
+Dividend yield can be understood as a percentage return by a company in the form of a dividend.
+For example, the Market price of a share if Rs.
+100, and the company paid a dividend of rs.
+10 per share then the divided yield is 10%.

 Dividend Yield = Cash dividend per share X 100 / market price per share.

 In the above example, if I had bought that share for Rs.
-80 and market price now is 100 and company paid dividend of Rs.
-10 then also dividend yield is 10% but my return is 12.5%.
+80 and the market price now is 100 and the company paid a dividend of Rs.
+10 then also the dividend yield is 10% but my return is 12.5%.

 CAGR (Compound Annual Growth Rate)